Nowafen/Linux-vs-Windows-Security/README.md

 #### Minimization of Attack Surface

+> [!TIP]
-Linux distributions often ship with hardened defaults, though this varies significantly.
+> Linux distributions often ship with hardened defaults, though this varies significantly.

 - **Distro Variability**: Fedora ships with SELinux enforced, Alpine provides a minimal footprint, while Ubuntu Desktop prioritizes usability with more services enabled.
 Thus, Linux security depends not just on the kernel, but also on the distribution’s philosophy.
 - **Mandatory Access Control (MAC)**: SELinux and AppArmor enforce security policies beyond standard permissions.